pablorodrig16/Getting-and-cleaning-data-course-project/README.md

 8) subject number and activities (encoded with data activities labels) were bound to both test and train tbl objets.

-9) test and train tbl are merged to produce the first tidy dataset ('mean_std_dataset').
+9) test and train tbl are merged to produce the first dataset according to the instruction ('mean_std_dataset').

-10) mean_std_dataset tbl is grouped by both subject and activity and summarised with summarise_each function to get the second tidy dataset ('summary_dataset').
+10) mean_std_dataset tbl is grouped by both subject and activity and summarised with summarise_each function to get the mean of each variable per group and store in a new tbl ('summary_dataset').

+11) summary_dataset is modified with tidyr functions: functions gather, separate and spread are used to rearrange data to create 4 columns ('measurements', 'axis', 'mean', and 'std').

-11) the latter is saved in the working directory as 'summary_dataset.txt'.
+12) the latter is the resulting tidy dataset which is then saved in the working directory as 'summary_dataset.txt'.

-*Reference:*
+**Reference:**

 [1] Davide Anguita, Alessandro Ghio, Luca Oneto, Xavier Parra and Jorge L. Reyes-Ortiz.
 Human Activity Recognition on Smartphones using a Multiclass Hardware-Friendly Support Vector Machine.
 International Workshop of Ambient Assisted Living (IWAAL 2012).
 Vitoria-Gasteiz, Spain.
 Dec 2012